hiteshDhankhar01/FastTube/README.md

 # FastTube
-a webapp to download youtube subtitel for chatgpt ai
+a webapp to download youtube subtitles for chatgpt ai